NA Work Requirements

 A participant who meets any of the following employment criteria is exempt from the NA work requirements:

-Self-employed for a minimum average of 30 hours weekly.
-For self-employed participants to be exempt, when the participant works fewer than 30 hours weekly, the net self-employed weekly income needs to equal the federal minimum wage multiplied by 30 hours.
+●Self-employed for a minimum average of 30 hours weekly.
+When the participant works fewer than 30 hours weekly, the weekly net self-employed income needs to equal the federal minimum wage multiplied by 30 hours.

 NOTE Self-employment net income is the gross income minus the allowable costs of producing the income.